Unit 12.2B · Term 2

 Feature Definition & Purpose

 Footnotes A note at the bottom of the page for extra info, references, or clarifications.
 A superscript number links to the bottom.
-It adds detail without disrupting the flow of the main text.
+Adds detail without disrupting text flow.

-Endnotes Similar to footnotes, but they appear at the very end of the document (or end of a chapter) rather than at the bottom of each page.
+Endnotes Similar to footnotes, but they appear at the very end of the document (or end of a chapter).

 Using Tables